Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-Apart from the obvious change that tells the attachments to use more samples, you'll notice a change to the `finalLayout` parameter to the color attachment.
-This is because the multisampled color buffer will be only used to store color pixels now - for presentation, we can only use a single-sampled attachment.
+Apart from the obvious change that tells the attachments to use more samples, you'll notice a change to the `finalLayout` parameter for the color attachment.
+This is because the multisampled color buffer will be only used to store color pixels - for presentation, we can only use a single-sampled attachment.
 This also applies to multisampled depth, which means we need to create additional resolve attachments:

 ```c++
     ...